 Tip 2: Your answer should reflect that you have experience in managing a PMO.

-“Adhering to standard practices in project management is paramount to achieve success and deliver a quality project.
-As a PMO manager, I will first form a case to why there is a need to implement best practices in the PMO.
+“Adhering to standard practices in project management is paramount to achieving success and delivering a quality project.
+As a PMO manager, I will first form a case as to why there is a need to implement best practices in the PMO.
 After this, I will develop the best practices by collaborating with other managers and then run a test.
 Afterward, I will roll it on all other projects.
 Through regular follow-ups, one can know when and what practices need change.”

 5. What’s Your Experience With PMO And Different Project Management Tools?

 Although it is not necessary that every organization uses the same project management tool or has the same PMO setup, the interviewer would want to know if you are familiar with some of the basic tools.

 Tip 1: Your answer should demonstrate that you are efficient at handling project management tools.

 Tip 2: Give an idea to the interviewer about how proficient you are with these tools.

 “Yes, I have prior experience with PMO and have proficiency in a few project management tools like Scoro, Basecamp, ASANA, and Jira.
 In my last company, I was tasked with setting up a small PMO.
 Therein, I worked on ASANA.
 I have created multiple workspaces for my projects.
 I created a task list for all of my projects.
 I set up milestones and regularly check my team’s progress.
 I used to get a notification for any new updates in my projects.
 I had to check my dashboard for checking a quick overview.

 I provided training to the stakeholders on the PMO process and prepared process templates and activity feed.

 6. How Do You Determine The Organization’s Resource Capacity?